andrewrk/groovebasin/README.md

   on another computer.

-* Dynamic playlist mode which automatically queues random songs, favoring songs that have not been played recently.
+* Dynamic playlist mode which automatically queues random songs, favoring songs that have not been queued recently.

 * Drag and drop upload.
 Drag and drop playlist editing.
 Rich keyboard shortcuts.